SleevefishYoo/MyTASpace/README.md

 ![](logo.svg)

-# Laurier CP317 MyTASpace <br/>
+# MyTASpace - Brightspace Marking Made Easy <br/>
-Laurier CP317 Spring 2019 MyTASpace<br/>
-This is an app built for changing grades on MyLearningSpace, the learning management system used by Wilfrid Laurier University on your phone.<br/>
+This is an app built for marking students on Brightspace, the learning management system used by Wilfrid Laurier University and most of the Canadian high school/Post Secondary Insitutionons on your phone.<br/>
 Project uses [Ionic Framework](https://ionicframework.com).<br/>
 Project is maintained for iOS and Android only.
 ***